swiecaJS/swiecaJS.github.io/_posts/2019-04-13-how-to-create-preview-gallery.markdown

 */
 ```

 Do you see the pattern?
 We need to present the *next* three ones.
-Having in mind that our array ends somwhere.
-Let's start by extracting our method for getting next index.
-Also we need to obtain gallery indexes and then when we have indexes we can get gallery values.
+Having in mind that our array ends somewhere.
+Let's start by extracting our method for getting the next index.
+Also, we need to obtain gallery indexes and then when we have indexes we can get gallery values.
 We start with gallery size fixed to two.

 ```javascript
   getNextIndex(currentValue) {